Introduction

 Today we’re going to talk about Ansible troubleshooting, specifically about the “This command has to be run under the root user” message.
 This fatal error message happens when we are trying to execute a module that requires more privilege during module execution.
 These circumstances are usually related to Ansible Playbook or Ansible configuration.
 I’m Luca Berton and welcome to today’s episode of Ansible Pilot.

-The best way of talking about Ansible troubleshooting is to jump in a live demo to show you practically the “This command has to be run under the root user” and how to solve it!
-This demo is going to try to install the “rsync” package on our target system.
+The best way of talking about Ansible troubleshooting is to jump in a live Playbook to show you practically the “This command has to be run under the root user” and how to solve it!
+This Playbook is going to try to install the “rsync” package on our target system.

 error code